RamVasuthevan/Personal-Website/website/_posts/2023-11-12-A Bit-of-a-Sabbatical-Time-for-More-Focus.md

    image_link="https://unsplash.com/photos/high-rise-buildings-covered-with-fog-61MtRBl1qeE"
 %}

+**Editor's Note: This was written in early November and my views have changed a bit, but I've decided to post this now for posterity**

 The last 12 weeks have been great.
 It helped me figure out what to do with my life:

 _I am a software engineer on sabbatical.
 I am working on applying technology to real estate in Toronto._